 - Why donate platelets?

-Every year, platelets save and sustain the lives of cancer, transplant, and trauma patients—and people undergoing open-heart surgery.
+Platelets help save and sustain the lives of cancer, transplant, and trauma patients.
 20 units of platelets can be life-saving for a patient with severe burns, while a single accident victim can require up to 40 units to survive.
-The need is constant.
-Platelets remain viable for only five days, and volunteer donors are in continuous demand—especially on weekends and over the winter and summer holidays.
+In one appointment, you can support 2 or 3 patients in need.

-- How long does the process take?
+- How long does a platelet donation take?

-- How often can I donate?
+- How often can I donate platelets?

-- Contact us at 1-888-GIVE-BLD for additional information.
+Contact us at 888.GIVE,BLD for more information.